-In 2016, the Board formed a special committee, the "Project Finance Committee" that is comprised of independent directors; namely, Mr. Andrew Bartlett (Chair) and Ms. Kimberley Wood.
-Mr. Ian Gibbs is also a member of this committee.
-The Project Finance Committee is responsible for overseeing the process of project financing for the Company's pipeline project in Kenya (the "Project Financing"), and for receiving, reviewing, assessing and making recommendations to the Board regarding the proposals received for the Project Financing.
-The Project Finance Committee meets at least once annually.
+In early 2021, the Board determined that the Project Finance Committee, established for the purposes of overseeing the process of midstream project financing for the pipeline in Kenya (the "Project Financing"), and for receiving, reviewing, assessing and making recommendations to the Board regarding the proposals received for the Project Financing was no longer needed by the Board.
+The Board terminated the Project Finance Committee in early 2021.